Sign up to our newsletter

-An attic conversion could add 20% to the value of a property.
+An attic conversion could add in excess of 20% to the value of a property.
 Here's everything you need to know before you get started

 Loft conversions are one of the most common home improvements and the perfect solution if you need more space but don’t want to move.

-With prices starting at around £15,000 for a single room design leading up to £35,000-plus for a full master bedroom with en-suite, it can be cheaper than selling up and moving somewhere larger.
+With prices starting at around £30,000 for a single room design leading up to £50,000-plus for a full master bedroom with en-suite, it can be cheaper than selling up and moving somewhere larger or even losing valuable garden space for a ground floor extension.

 Loft conversions can be used for a bedroom, a playroom for younger children or an office for home working.